ie-consuegra/just-inline/README.md

 # Just Inline
-Just inline combine HTML, CSS and JS files into a single one.
+Just-inline lets you insert HTML, JavaScript, CSS, SVG into one specific file.
+It uses a simple approach to do it, just replacing references to another file for the content of such file and generating a new one.

 ## Installation
 ```bash